On Bridging Generic and Personalized Federated Learning for Image Classification: Conclusion

 \section{Conclusion}

-The community of federated learning (FL) has been dedicated to either learning a better generic model or personalized models.
-We show that these two contrasting goals can be achieved simultaneously via a novel two-loss, two-predictor FL framework \FedRoD, which is designed to excel in both tasks.
+Most of the existing work in federated learning (FL) has been dedicated to either learning a better generic model or personalized models.
+We show that these two contrasting goals can be achieved simultaneously via a novel two-loss, two-predictor FL framework \FedRoD.
+Concretely, we show that strong personalized models emerge from the local training of generic FL algorithms, due to implicit regularization; imposing class-balanced objectives further improves the generic FL accuracy when clients have non-IID distributions. \FedRoD seamlessly incorporates these two observations to excel in both FL settings, and further enables fast adaptation to new clients via an adaptive module.